To the Home Page

 Table of Contents

-This is a viable solution, but only if you are 100% sure your design is what you want.
-You get all the basic features, such as a soldermask, silkscreen, plated vias and multiple layers.
+Ordering from JLCPCB or PCBWay is a viable solution, but only if you are 100% sure your design is what you want.
+Each board will have a soldermask, silkscreen, plated vias and multiple layers.
 The price is so low that there is no risk of taxes related to the value of the package.
-PCB fabs can also offer extra services, such as an extended validity check or board assembly.
+PCB fabs can also do SMD assembly, 3D printing and CNC machining.

-However, milling at home is better if you can’t wait more than a week for delivery of the board, but at the same time, you are unable to test the circuit on the breadboard.
-Shipping options from China are limited (no delivery to parcel lockers), and usually you have to order at least 5 boards you may find no purpose for.
+However, milling at home is better if you simply can’t wait more than a week for delivery of the board, but at the same time, you are unable to test the circuit on the breadboard (small components, too much noise, etc.) Shipping options from China are limited (no delivery to parcel lockers), and usually you have to order at least 5 boards you may find no purpose for.

 My workflow